NoroffFEU/development-platforms/Github-case-study.md

 - **Limited Customization Options**:  While GitHub offers a wide range of tools and integrations, customization options are limited, and users may need to turn to external tools to meet their desired workflows.

--**Costly Upgrade**:  The free version of GitHub is very useful, but upgrading to a paid plan can be expensive, especially for large teams or organizations.
+- **Costly Upgrade**:  The free version of GitHub is very useful, but upgrading to a paid plan can be expensive, especially for large teams or organizations.

 ## Comparison